✈ Free worldwide shipping on all orders

 9. Care and Maintenance Differences

-* Use broad, contoured hangers that support the shoulder structure
+• Use broad, contoured hangers that support the shoulders fully

-* Allow 1-2 inches of space between hanging coats to prevent creasing
+• Allow 1-2 inches between hanging garments to prevent crowding and misshaping

 10. Finding the Perfect Fit: Key Measurement Points

-Regardless of whether you choose classic or slim fit, certain universal fit indicators help ensure your pea coat performs as intended.
-Pay particular attention to these critical measurement points:
+Regardless of whether you choose classic or slim fit, certain measurement points are critical for ensuring your pea coat fits properly:

-Optimal sleeve length ends at the base of your thumb when arms are relaxed at your sides.
-This allows approximately ¼ to ½ inch of shirt cuff to show when arms are extended forward.
+• Sleeve length: Ideally, sleeves should end at your wrist bone when arms are relaxed, allowing about ¼ to ½ inch of shirt cuff to show when arms are extended.

 11. Common Questions About Pea Coat Fits